-The Great Salem Fire of 1914 was one of the last great urban fires of the era, following the Portland, Maine, fire of 1866, the Chicago Fire of 1871, the Boston Fire of 1872 and the Chelsea, Mass., fire of 1906.
+The Great Salem Fire of 1914 was one of the last great urban fires of the era.
+It followed the Portland, Maine, fire of 1866, the Chicago Fire of 1871, the Boston Fire of 1872 and the Chelsea, Mass., fire of 1906.

 The conflagration cut a swath a half-mile wide and a mile-and-a-half long through the city.
-Miraculously, only three were killed and two missing, but 60 were injured and more people died from the strain of being burned out of their homes.
+Miraculously, the fire killed only three people, but injured 60.
+Even more people died from the strain of losing their homes.

 The firestorm gobbled up 1,376 buildings, leaving homeless 18,000 people – nearly half of Salem’s population.
-So many businesses were destroyed that 10,000 people lost their jobs.
+The conflagration destroyed so many businesses that 10,000 people lost their jobs.

 Four years before the fire broke out, Selectman Franklin Wentworth warned it would happen.
 He wrote in a March 29, 1910 Salem Evening News article that the city was in danger of burning down.
 The city had too many combustible roofs, he argued.